-The program members take pride in actively participating in placing the graduates in academic, government as well as industry jobs, both nationally and internationally.
-The complete list of the alumni placements can be found here
+Graduates of the program are well prepared for careers in universities, government, consulting firms, and business enterprises.
+Program members take pride in actively participating in placing the graduates in academic and government, as well as industry jobs, both nationally and internationally.
+The complete list of the alumni placements can be found on the Alumni

 Application deadlines: extended to February 14.
 To be considered for fellowships, applications must be completed by this date.
-For further instructions please see here
+For further instructions please visit the Applications Deadline Requirements

 365 Fifth Avenue